 A quick drink at the bar and we walked through to the restaurant, past the chef’s table with views through to the kitchen, to meet with Clare who was charming and extremely welcoming, especially when she heard we were locals.
 We admired the building and she told of the problems that had with the foundations!

-The dining room is a calm space with fine wood floors, white walls and just the right amount of decoration and plenty of room between table so they is no chance of being overheard.
+The dining room is a calm space with fine wood floors, white walls and just the right amount of decoration and plenty of room between table so there is no chance of being overheard.

-After looking through the tempting choice of menus, we decided on the 5 course tasting menu which comes in a fully vegetarian version as well as a meat/fish one – I will be taking you on a voyage through the latter.
+After looking through the tempting choice of menus, we decided on the 5-course tasting menu which comes in a fully vegetarian version as well as a meat/fish one – I will be taking you on a voyage through the latter.
 At £80 each it comes with pairing wines for those who have a bit more capacity than me!
 I chose a lovely glass of Gevrey Chambertin which worked for me across all the dishes.

 A choice of amuse-bouches set the tone of the delicious delicate dishes to follow.
 Tomato and Basil Gougeres had the lightest of pastries and the Crispy Smoked Duck Wing, Burnt Oranges and Spices had a full intense duck flavour I’ve not tasted for a long while.